Father Thomas McKenna

 Summary of Sexual Abuse Allegations against Father Thomas McKenna:

-Records from the Diocese of Pittsburgh contained a handwritten letter from July 1992 from a priest regarding sexual allegations against Father Thomas McKenna.
-It noted that two teenage brothers claimed to have been sexually assaulted by McKenna in the 1970s.
+Father Thomas McKenna was ordained a priest in 1972, who served in the Diocese of Pittsburgh.
+According to media reports, records from the Diocese contained a handwritten July 1992 letter from a priest regarding sexual allegations against Father McKenna.
+It noted that two teenage brothers claimed to have been sexually assaulted by the priest in the 1970s.

 An October 1996 Diocesan memorandum documented the fact that McKenna was confronted with several allegations of improper sexual activity.